What Restrictive Covenants Aren't Enforceable in New Jersey?

 New Jersey is sometimes referred to as a “blue pencil state” for restrictive covenants.
 In effect, this means that courts in New Jersey can modify the terms of a restrictive covenant to make them reasonable and enforceable instead of invalidating them altogether.

-In ADP, LLC v.
+For example, in the 2019 case, ADP, LLC v.
 Kusins, a New Jersey court upheld a nonsolicitation agreement that ADP required an employee to sign.
 However, the court found that the restrictive covenant was too broad—it “blue penciled” the agreement, narrowing the number of clients who could not be solicited.

 The enforceability of a restrictive covenant in New Jersey is very much a case-by-case issue.
 The terms of the agreement must be reasonable.
 If you have any questions about the enforceability of restrictive covenants, contact an experienced New Jersey contract law attorney for help.
 And if you’d like to learn more about this area of the law, please see our contract law overview.